 Suzy and I talk about this on the podcast.
 Suzy said:

 “Don’t expect to necessarily reinvent yourself, bounce back into Tigger, no matter what the narrative in society is saying.
 With the pressure on us to get back on it, on our A game.
 For many of us mums, we can’t, unfortunately, take a mini sabbatical and go off and watch the Northern lights as much as we’d like.”

 On the podcast you’ll hear about the idea of a ‘creative triage.’
 A way to actively reset, carve out a bit of time for ourselves and really consider what will help us get back on track and hopefully more Tigger-like.

 I’ve also been inspired to create a shiny new e-learning module called ‘Great State to Create’ to give you some ideas and options to top up your creative stores.

 This module invites you to take some time out for yourself, to get away from your desk, get outside or get a change of scene.
 This might be to take a mental break between endless meetings, or to get yourself in a great frame of mind to facilitate a creative session.

 Whatever your need, we’ve got 10 options for you ranging in time from two minutes to up to an hour.
 You’ll have the opportunity to dip into our favourite workshop energisers and breaks for headspace and reflection.
-Find out more here.

 One of the exercises is to get away from your desk, head out and take a photo safari – to try and photograph the obvious, mundane or overlooked from a different angle.
 And to use the images as metaphors and random stimulus for any creative challenges you may have.
-Suzy has kicked this off today – head to Instagram @nowgocreate @bigjuicycreativeliving and share yours if you’re so inspired.
+Suzy has kicked this off today – head to Instagram @nowgocreate @bigjuicycreativeliving and share your shots if you’re so inspired.

-Suzy asks each of her guests to finish the sentence: “go wild and ….”
+Suzy asks each of her guests to finish the sentence: “Go wild and ….”
 So, here’s mine: